thesurya46/SkillHub/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License.

-## 👥 Support

-For support, email support@skillhub.com or join our community Discord.

 ## 🙏 Acknowledgments